-There are plenty of reasons why you might need a personal loan, whether it’s for home renovations, the wedding of your dreams, or to consolidate debt – there’s a lot to consider.
+There are plenty of reasons why you might need a personal loan, whether it’s for home renovations, the wedding of your dreams, or to consolidate debt.
+There’s a lot to consider in order to get the best personal loan rate.
 One of the main things you’ll want to weigh up is the APR you are offered.

 What is the APR?

 APR stands for Annual Percentage Rate.
 This is the annual rate you will be charged for borrowing money, it is portrayed as a percentage.
 Your APR and your personal loan rate are the same thing.

 Don’t worry, you won’t have to work out the maths yourself, as the lender will often do this for you.
 Generally, you’re looking for the lowest rate.
 This is a great way to compare different loans at a glance.

 So if you see a loan that has an APR of 3.9% and another with an APR of 10.4%, you know right away that you’ll be charged less interest on the first one.

 Before you get started, you need to work out:

 A quick calculation of the average amount you will need is fundamental to getting the best personal loan rate.
 If you borrow too much, you may be paying back a lot more, or need to pay back early.
 Too little, and you could need to take out a further loan, destroying your chances of a great rate.